FLuxxcreations/EveryUtil/README.md

-# EveryUtil
+# ModzBott
-The GitHub Repository for the EveryUtil Discord Bot
+The GitHub Repository for the ModzBott Discord Bot